james727/packaging/README.md

 * bosun
 * postgres (builds a range of postgres extensions)

+`vagrant up` might fail with error on `fpm` gem install.
+In this case, SSH into the failing box and run `sudo gem install fpm --no-rdoc --no-ri` manually.

 ## Pushing updated packages to the heap repo

 The `upload.sh` script should be used to push any updated packages to an S3 backed apt repository.
 To use it: